neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 - How to collaborate?
 - How to measure success?

 Each group will present and defend its findings to the audience.
 Note, this is not just for fun, the proposals shall be followed up by the various interlinked bodies of NeIC (XT, provider forum, data management forum, project management forum) ... not kidding.

 ### Format

 Cross-team groups of all NeICers (staff, project managers, XT, ... everyone) will work together on the task.
-Communication between groups is possible, but groups will be evaluated separately.
+Communication between groups is possible, but groups will present their ideas separately.

 ### Tentative Schedule & Rooms